ExpressLRS/Docs/docs/quick-start/transmitters/tx-internal.md

 Once the file is uploaded, a pop-up confirmation will show up.
 Wait for the Lua script screen to close the "WiFi Running" screen and your module should be updated now.

-Verify the version and hash in the main screen of ExpressLRS Lua script.
+Verify the version and hash in the main screen of ExpressLRS Lua script (you will first need to close it and relaunch the script).

 **Join Local Network**

-Once you have updated to firmware version 2.0 or newer, the Web Update page on the Hotspot will get a few updates of its own.
-It will get the Update progress bar, and a Popup will be shown for Success or Error messages.
-Additionally, you can configure Home Network SSID and Password if you chose not to use ExpressLRS Configurator to set them.
-Once these are set, you can use the two methods below.
+You can configure Home Network SSID and Password if you chose not to use ExpressLRS Configurator to set them.
+Once these are set, you can use the next two methods below.

 ![JoinNetwork](../../assets/images/web-joinnetwork.png)